Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

 A {\em truncation} at a vertex $v$ of a compact properly convex $n$--polytope $P$ is an operation where \begin{itemize} \item we take a hyperspace $H$ meeting only the interiors of sides of $P$ incident with $v$, and not $v$ itself, \item take the component $C$ of $P- H$ containing $v$, and \item finally delete $C$. \end{itemize} An {\em iterated truncation} of $P$ is the operation of obtaining $P_n$ where

 and $P_{i+1}$ is obtained from $P_i$ by truncation at a vertex of $P_i$.
 A \emph{truncation $n$--polytope} is a convex $n$--polytope obtained from an $n$--simplex by iterated truncation.

 \begin{corollary} Let $P$ be a compact hyperbolic Coxeter $n$--polytope and a truncation polytope.
+(Assume $n \geq 3$.)
 Suppose that $\hP$ is the Coxeter orbifold arising from $P$.
 Then a neighborhood of the hyperbolic point in $\De(\hP)$ is a cell of dimension $e_+(\hP) \! - n$. \end{corollary}

 Earlier Marquis \cite{Marquis10} used the word \emph{ecimahedron} in place of \emph{truncation $3$--polytope} and showed that if $\hP$ is the Coxeter $3$--orbifold arising from a compact hyperbolic Coxeter ecimahedron $P$, then $\De(\hP)$ is diffeomorphic to $\mathbb{R}^{e_+(\hP)\!-3}$.
+(For $n=2$, Goldman proved the result in his senior thesis.)

 There is a recent thesis work done by Ryan Greene \cite{greene} obtaining similar results using algebraic topological methods.
 Also, Theorem 1 of Kapovich \cite{Kapovich94} is an analogous result for the flat conformal structures.